 Shall not set the TXVECTOR parameter CH_BANDWIDTH to a value greater than the RXVECTOR parameter CH_BANDWIDTH for the frame eliciting the response.

-NOTE—This rule permits an implementation that receives a non-HT duplicate frame but is not able to detect the channel bandwidth occupied by the frame, either by design or because the frame was received over a channel bandwidth narrower than it was transmitted, to respond with a 20 MHz PPDU.
+NOTE—This rule permits an implementation that receives a non-HT duplicate frame but is not able to detect the channel width occupied by the frame, either by design or because the frame was received over a channel width narrower than it was transmitted, to respond with a 20 MHz PPDU.

 A VHT STA that sends a control frame that is in response to a non-HT or non-HT duplicate format frame with a bandwidth signaling TA and that is not a CTS shall set the channel width indicated by the TXVECTOR parameter CH_BANDWIDTH to the same value as the channel width indicated by the RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT for the frame eliciting the response.
 The Individual/Group field of the RA field of a control frame that is sent in response to a control frame with a bandwidth signaling TA shall be set to 0.
 For the channel width selection rules for CTS sent in response to an RTS with the Individual/Group bit in the TA field equal to 1 see CTS an.